 Finding the cheapest quotes often helps people to decide which insurer to go with, but while price is important, checking policy features can help you find the best deal.
 After all, there can be a big difference between a 'cheap price' and 'value for money'.

 - Third party

 However, different insurers may offer further cover within these categories, for instance:

-While price comparison sites show you multiple deals on one page, they also tend to display the cheapest quotes first.
-And while they will show the main areas of cover, in order to present the cheapest price often features such as those listed above, might be excluded and then added on at extra cost later.
-So it’s important to review the full policy features of each.
+Price comparison sites show you multiple deals on one page, and they usually display the cheapest quotes first.
+While they show the main areas of cover, in order to present the cheapest price often features, such as those listed above, might be excluded and then added on at extra cost later.
+So it's important to review the full policy features of each quote.

 Car insurance is of course a legal requirement when driving a car and it's important to pick the cover you think is best for you – take a look at our car insurance jargon buster for a breakdown of technical terms.